 With replication-competent products, a second peak of shedding may be observed a few days/weeks after administration due to its amplification in vivo1

 However, since most viral-based gene therapy products are replication incompetent, this second peak of shedding should not occur1

-In patients with severe hemophilia B, a single intravenous infusion of an AAV8 vector resulted in the presence of vector genome in saliva, urine, semen, stool, or plasma for up to 6 weeks post-treatment8
+In patients with severe haemophilia B, a single intravenous infusion of an AAV8 vector resulted in the presence of vector genome in saliva, urine, semen, stool, or plasma for up to 6 weeks post treatment8

 - Salmon F, et al. Expert Rev Clin Pharmacol 2014;7(1):53–65.

 - Voretigene neparvovec® [Product Information].
 2021.
 Available at: https://www.ema.europa.eu/en/documents/product-information/luxturna-epar-product-information_en.pdf.
 Accessed 13 May 2022.

 - Nathwani AC, et al. N Engl J Med 2014;371(21):1994–2004 (supplementary appendix).

 - Nathwani AC, et al.N Engl J Med 2014;371(21):1994–2004.